-It is expected that students will maintain a 3.00 (2.00 for Juris Doctor, Master of Divinity, Master of Arts in Practical Theology and Master of Arts in Missiology) cumulative GPA for courses taken at Regent University.
+It is expected that students will maintain a 3.00 (2.00 for Juris Doctor) cumulative GPA for courses taken at Regent University.
 However, individual programs may have more stringent requirements.
 A student's academic status will be determined at the end of each term by the Registrar's Office.
+Students on academic probation are not eligible for an incomplete in any course.